softwaregravy/prompt_genius/PRD.md

 - **Table View:**
   - Lists all recent prompts, their short names, and their parent relationships.
   - Allows users to review and assign parent-child relationships.
+  - Clearly indicates whether a prompt has no parent by default or has been explicitly reviewed and set to have no parent.
 - **Parent Selection View:**
   - Displays the full chat history where the prompt was extracted.
   - Shows top 5 matching candidates with similarity scores.